FlipsideCrypto/ethereum-models/models/doc_descriptions/dex/eth_dex_swaps_symbol_out.md

 {% docs eth_dex_swaps_symbol_out %}

-The symbol of the token being swapped to.
+[BETA TABLE] - The symbol of the token being swapped to.

 {% enddocs %}